pawlaszczyk/fqlite/README.md

 # Prerequisites

-To run the tool you need at least a Java Runtime Environment 1.8 or higher.
+In the latest version, the FQLite is bundled with a Java Runtime Environment (JRE) and all required libraries.

+Important note: With version 2.0 the support for the command line mode was cancelled.

-# Example Usage
+# Installation and  Usage

-To run the FQLite in GUI mode the executable jar can normally be started with a double-click on the jar-archive file.
-If this does not work, since javaw is not linked correctly to .jar files, you can use the command line as well:
+To run the FQLite in GUI mode the executable can normally be started with a double-click on the run file.
+FQLite is written in Java.
+For the convenience of the user, the runtime environment and all necessary libraries are included and shipped with the install file.
+Just download the version for your system environment and start immediately.

-$ java -jar fqlite<version>.jar
+FQLite works well on MAC OS.
+First, download the DMG archive to your computer from this page.
+Double-click the DMG file to open it, and you'll see a Finder window.
+Often these will include the application itself, some form of arrow, and a shortcut to the Applications folder.
+Simply drag the application's icon to your Applications folder and you're done: the software is now installed and ready to use.

+FQLite works well on Windows.
+First, download the zip archive to your computer from this page.
+Unpack the archive file.
+Now change to the subfolder fqlite.
+The application can be started by calling the batch file run.bat.

+FQLite works well on Linux.
+First, download the tar archive to your computer from this page.
+Open a command shell and change to the download folder.

-To run the FQLite from the command line you can use the following command:
+Now unpack the tar archive with the following command:

-$ java -jar fqlite<version>.jar nogui <database.db>

-Here is a more complex example with parameters:

-$ java -jar fqlite<version>.jar nogui --threads:4 --loglevel:ERROR <database.db>

-   nogui                     ->    start program in command line mode --threads:4                ->    use 4 threads to analyze the data records --loglevel:ERROR   ->    print only ERROR messages to standard output
+$ tar zxvf fqlite.tar.gz

+Change to the application folder:
+$ cd fqlite

+Then call the shell script to start FQLite:
+$ ./run.sh

 # Licence and Author